tensorflow/tensorflow/g3doc/OpDefinitions.md

 Similarly, a set of `AttrConstraint`s are created for helping modelling constraints of common attribute kinds.
 They are the `Attr` subclass hierarchy.
-It includes `F32Attr` for the constraints of being an float attribute, `F32ArrayAttr` for the constraints of being a float array attribute, and so on.
+It includes `F32Attr` for the constraints of being a float attribute, `F32ArrayAttr` for the constraints of being a float array attribute, and so on.

 ### Multi-entity constraint